Consensys/doctools.template-site/docs/contribute/style-guide.md

 - **GitHub permalinks** - When linking to a GitHub file, use the [permanent link (permalink)](https://docs.github.com/en/repositories/working-with-files/using-files/getting-permanent-links-to-files) to the file.
-  You can copy the permalink by selecting the three dots (`...`) in the upper right corner of the file page, and selecting **Copy permalink**.
+  You can copy the permalink by selecting the ellipses (`...`) in the upper right corner of the file page, and selecting **Copy permalink**.

     ![permalink](../assets/images/permalink.png)